nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `create-wedding w/WEDDINGNAME`

-To create a `Wedding` in WedLinker, type `create-wedding` followed by the name of the wedding.
+To create a `Wedding`, type `create-wedding` followed by the name of the wedding.

 * The `WEDDINGNAME` is alphanumeric and can contain whitespaces.
 * Weddings are unique in WedLinker, there would not be any duplicated Weddings.